O Armatolos: Background

 Before he wrote the poem, Grigor Parlichev was moving around the Balkan Peninsula working as a teacher.
-First, he went to work in Tirana, Albania, here he would become a great fan of Homer and Greek poetry.
-In 1849, he visited Athens where he entered Medical School to study medicine.
-In 1850, before returning to his hometown Ohrid, he visited the poetry competition in the Athens University being deeply impressed by the ceremony in which the winner is awarded by king Otto of Greece.
+He went to work in Tirana, Albania, where he became fond of Homer and Greek poetry.
+In 1849, he visited Athens where he entered the Medical School to study medicine.
+In 1850, before returning to his hometown Ohrid, he visited the poetry competition in the Athens University, being deeply impressed by the ceremony in which the winner is awarded by king Otto of Greece.

-Parlichev had been a passionate philhellene at the time of the poem's writing, identifying as Greek rather than Slavic Bulgarian.
+Parlichev had been a passionate philhellene at the time of the poem's writing, identifying as Greek rather than Bulgarian.
 His affinity for Greece and the Homeric style informed his decision to compose the poem in Greek.

 In 1859, he returned to Ottoman Macedonia to work as a teacher in order to earn enough money to continue his university studies.
 After returning to Greece, he started his second year in medicine.
-The period is marked by a lack of interest in his studies and he eventually started work on his first poem "O Armatolos".
+The period is marked by a lack of interest in his studies and he eventually started to work on the poem.
 The poem was inspired by an old folk song sung in his home village of Belica, which told of a mythical folk hero known as Kuzman Kapidan who defeated Albanian robbers and provided a relatively peaceful life for the village population.
-The period of writing and studying in Athens is known as the "Athenian period" of Parlichev's life, as defined by the author Raymond Detrez.
+The period of writing and studying in Athens is known as the "Athenian period" of his life, as defined by the historian Raymond Detrez.

-After winning the poetry competition, he was offered a scholarship to universities of Oxford and Berlin.
-Around the year 1870, Parlichev made an effort to translate the poem from the original Greek to a mixture of vernacular Eastern South Slavic and Church Slavonic, which he referred to as the Bulgarian literary language.

 Poem

+The poem was written in katharevousa, a variety of Modern Greek.
 The poem's story revolves around the myth of a popular or national hero, who protects his people from the atrocities of foreign enemies.
-The main theme explored in "O Armatolos" are the religious hatred and inter-religious clashes this caused in the 19th century.
+The main themes explored in "O Armatolos" are the religious hatred and inter-religious clashes this caused in the 19th century.
 The original text of the poem consists of 912 alternately rhymed verses.
 The beginning of the original version follows: